kjac/FormEditor/Tutorials/Zapier.md

 With the built-in [web service integration](../Docs/install_web_service.md), Form Editor can send the form data to an external web service whenever a form is submitted.
 We'll use this to connect our form to Zapier.

 Zapier needs to know the data format up front to make the data available throughout a Zap.
-This means we need to assume that the form fields we want to work with in our Zap will be part of our form layout - in this case the contact information for our Google Sheet.
+This means we need to assume that the form fields we want to use within our Zap will be part of our form layout - in this case the contact information for our Google Sheet.

-When Form Editor passes the form data to Zapier, all the submitted values are wrapped in an object aptly named `submittedValues` ([read more](../Docs/install_web_service.md#the-data-format)).
+When Form Editor passes the form data to a web service, all the submitted values are wrapped in an object aptly named `submittedValues` ([read more](../Docs/install_web_service.md#the-data-format)).
 This object is perfect for our Zapier integration, because Zapier can create variables directly from it.
 With the expected contact information form fields, the `submittedValues` will contain at least the following data:

 ```json
 {